zherar7ordoya/AP5/README.md

 # AP5

-2022 UAI (Tecnología Informática) Analista Programador (5to Periodo)
+2022 UAI (Tecnología Informática)

+Analista Programador (5to Semestre)